Here are answers to a few of the most commonly asked questions about applying to Xamk degree programmes:

 Student housing

-Most of the student residences have basic furniture including a bed, desk, chair, and table and benches in the kitchen.
-Students often make use of all the second-hand shops available for other things they will need: mattress, pillow, blanket, dishes etc.
+Some student residences have basic furniture including a bed, desk, chair, and table and benches in the kitchen but not always.
+Students often make use of all the second-hand shops available for furnishing the residence and for other things they will need: mattress, pillow, blanket, dishes etc.

 Please note that if you are under 18 years old when you start the studies in Finland, you are legally a minor and you can’t for example make a rental agreement for accommodation, electricity contract or open a bank account by yourself.